mengwanguc/gpufs/notes.md

 ### my thoughts

 - Can we sort the IO requests to reduce seek time?
 - In IO scheduling, the io scheduler needs to switch between different processes, which might not be a good ordering.
 Can we disable the switch?
+Or maybe we can set the time slice to very large.

 https://wiki.ubuntu.com/Kernel/Reference/IOSchedulers